BOWMAN 89 BASEBALL CARDS

 Other notable rookie cards from the 1989 Bowman set included future Hall of Famers Tom Glavine (Atlanta Braves pitcher) and Gary Sheffield (Milwaukee Brewers outfielder).
 Both players went on to have outstanding MLB careers and their rookie cards remain highly collectible today.
 Additional impact rookies like Gregg Jefferies (NY Mets), Randy Johnson (Montreal Expos), and Mark Grace (Chicago Cubs) also debuted in the ’89 Bowman set before blossoming into all-star caliber players.
 The set is widely considered one of the best for capturing future stars at the beginning of their careers.

-Read also: WHAT HAPPENED TO DONRUSS BASEBALL CARDS
+Read also: HISTORY OF BASEBALL TRADING CARDS

 Beyond the rookie card class, the 1989 Bowman set also featured established MLB stars who were entering their baseball primes.
 Superstars like Ozzie Smith, Wade Boggs, Kirby Puckett, and Roger Clemens had some of their best seasons ever in 1989.
 Their inclusion added proven talent and value to the set.
 The ’89 Bowman cards of these players remain widely collected today, especially in high grades, as representations of those players’ abilities at the height of their powers.